stephiescastle/comprecon-syllabus/README.md

 # class-comprecon
-For Fall 2017 Computation Reconsidered class
+Class materials for Fall 2017 Computation Reconsidered (IIMC-590-01 / ATEK-590-01) at California Institute of the Arts
+Instructor: Stephanie Smith
+Departments: Integrated Media, Art and Technology